magnusviri/DigitalDisplay/README.md

 Settings

-* Edit your settings obviously, like WordPress Address, and Site Addreess.
+* Edit your settings obviously, like WordPress Address, and Site Address.

 Logo